 2019

-Permanent light installation at the Israeli Center for Digital Art, Holon, which commissioned the piece as a part of "Murals," a group exhibition on the subject of public artworks on walls curated by Udi Edelman.
+A permanent light installation at the Center for Digital Art, Holon, which commissioned the piece as a part of "Murals," a group exhibition on the subject of public artworks on walls.
+The project was curated by Udi Edelman.

 Aluminum, metal, plexiglass, LED lights